namisoft/gonex/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `geth` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `gonex` binary, you can also pass a configuration file via:

 ```
 $ gonex --config /path/to/your_config.toml